JUICING AND CARROT JUICE

 5. Have your carrot juice ALONE, and not with a meal.
 The reason is that it is a liquid, and drinking any liquid with a meal will impair your digestion.
 Have carrot juice at least 15 minutes before a meal, or at least an hour after a meal.

 7. Do not have green juice.
 It is much too yin.
-You may add one or two spinach leaves or one Swiss chard leaf to your carrot juice, but that is all.

 8. Do not add other things to the carrot juice.
 Do not add green superfoods, protein powders, vitamins or anything else to your carrot juice.